Our Safari Experts Pick Their Top 5 African Safari Countries

 How to Choose Your Safari Destination

-• Wildlife Viewing: Research the specific animal species you hope to see and their prevalence in different parks and regions.
-Are you hoping to witness the Great Migration in the Serengeti or spot the elusive African wild dog in South Luangwa?
+- Wildlife Viewing: Research the specific animal species you hope to see and their prevalence in different parks and regions.
+Are you hoping to witness the Great Migration in the Serengeti, see all the Big 5, or spot the elusive African wild dog in South Luangwa?
+Then the time of year that you travel is key as you are dealing with wildlife that moves in seasonal migrations—Serengeti is not the only area where the wildlife migrates; they do the same in Botswana as well.

-• Safari Experience: Decide whether you prefer traditional game drives, walking safaris, or a combination of both.
+- Safari Experience: Decide whether you prefer traditional game drives, walking safaris, or a combination of both.
 Some parks, like South Luangwa, are renowned for their exceptional walking safari experiences.
+Other parks around Africa can excel in different types of safaris, from horseback riding to boating.
+A Born Free Safari specialist can give you more information based on the type of experiences you prefer.

 Additional Tips for Choosing Your Safari Country